fireship-io/fireship.io/content/lessons/invite-only-firebase-phone-auth/index.md

   const from = 'YOUR_PLIVO_NUMBER';
   const to = doc.data().phoneNumber;

-  const text = 'You are one one of the cool kids now! 👋👋👋';
+  const text = 'You are one of the cool kids now! 👋👋👋';

   return client.messages.create(from, to, text);
 });